 If you can’t remember, you might want to put it on your to-do list.

-April is National Humor Month, which means it’s a great time to get familiar with the health benefits of giggles and guffaws.
+Now, more than ever, is a great time to get familiar with the health benefits of giggles and guffaws.
 Research shows laughter does our bodies good—physically and mentally.

 Laughing makes you feel good